Off on holiday? We've got you with Go Roam, Data Passport and some quick pointers to make using your phone abroad as

 You’ll also need to make sure that your phone is compatible with the frequency of the networks in the country you’re heading to.
 A tri-band or quad-band phone will work in almost any country.
 Not sure which frequencies your phone supports?
-Don’t sweat it, check our device support page.
+Don’t sweat it, check out our device support page.

 Don’t forget Airline and Maritime networks

 We know how tempting it is to send those ‘above the clouds’ snaps or ‘I’m on a boat’ selfies but before you Snapchat and Insta those beauties, remember that Airline and Maritime networks aren’t included in Go Roam.
 That means charges will apply if you connect to them.
 So, to avoid any dreaded bill shock, why not take the picture then send it once you’ve arrived instead?

 Once you’ve landed in a Go Roam destination, or if you’re planning on using Data Passport, you need to make sure you’ve got data roaming switched on in your phone settings.
 Not sure how to do that?
 Don’t worry, you can find everything you need on our support page.

 Alright!
-Now the techy stuff’s taken care of, you can get on with riding that “I’m going on holiday” wave.
+Now the techy stuff’s taken care of, you can get on with riding that holiday wave.
 Keep your phone as your best friend, because we’re helping you make the most of your holiday!